lygstate/lygstate.github.com/_posts/2014-05-18-Flexible-DLL-or-Static-Library-Linkage-Configurations.md

 Suppose in the target library we provide a class ClassT1, which has a public member function void foo().
 The client calls ClassT1::foo() in its code.
 We test with a few scenarios below.

 * We build the target library as a DLL using __declspec(dllexport), then the client imports symbols from the DLL using __declspec(dllimport).
-The client assembly code is call DWORD PTR __imp_?foo@ClassT1@@QAEXXZ for t1.foo(); where __imp_?foo@ClassT1@@QAEXXZ is an entry in the PE’s import address table.
+The client assembly code is `call DWORD PTR __imp_?foo@ClassT1@@QAEXXZ` for `t1.foo()`; where `__imp_?foo@ClassT1@@QAEXXZ` is an entry in the PE’s import address table.
   That entry is filled by loader when the DLL is loaded.
 * We build the target library as a DLL using __declspec(dllexport), then the client imports symbols from the DLL without using __declspec(dllimport).
-The client assembly code is call ?foo@ClassT1@@QAEXXZ for t1.foo().
-It appears as a normal function call, as if ?foo@ClassT1@@QAEXXZ is a routine with a known address.
+The client assembly code is `call ?foo@ClassT1@@QAEXXZ` for `t1.foo()`.
+It appears as a normal function call, as if `?foo@ClassT1@@QAEXXZ` is a routine with a known address.
 But since the actual function lives in a DLL, this simple call will not work directly.
-In fact, the linker makes a thunk, an entry somewhere in the executable that ?foo@ClassT1@@QAEXXZ points to.
-The thunk is simply one instruction jmp DWORD PTR __imp_?foo@ClassT1@@QAEXXZ.
-Again, __imp_?foo@ClassT1@@QAEXXZ is an entry in the PE’s import address table, which is updated by the loader.
+In fact, the linker makes a thunk, an entry somewhere in the executable that `?foo@ClassT1@@QAEXXZ` points to.
+The thunk is simply one instruction `jmp DWORD PTR __imp_?foo@ClassT1@@QAEXXZ`.
+Again, `__imp_?foo@ClassT1@@QAEXXZ` is an entry in the PE’s import address table, which is updated by the loader.
 * We build the target library as a static library, and the client links to it.
-The client assembly code is call ?foo@ClassT1@@QAEXXZ for t1.foo().
+The client assembly code is `call ?foo@ClassT1@@QAEXXZ` for `t1.foo()`.
 This is just a normal function call, as if the function is from the same translation unit, or same project.
 The linker treats the function from a static library the same as one from another object file.

 Obviously, 3 gives best performance, 1 seconds that, and 2 is the slowest.